Prepare Your Voice for Singing if You Are a Smoker

 Common Negative Effects of Smoking that Singers Hate

-- 1Husky voice.Even if your voice is not husky 100 percent of the time, you will most likely have episodes where your voice just suddenly turns lower and becomes rather raspy.
-It feels like something in your throat is being blocked and it does not feel as smooth as normal.Advertisement
+- 1Even if your voice is not husky 100 percent of the time, you will most likely have episodes where your voice just suddenly turns lower and becomes rather raspy.
+It feels like something in your throat is being blocked and it does not feel as smooth as normal.Husky voice.Advertisement

-- 2Inability to hold breath much longer.This is one of the long-term effects of smoking on the voice.
+- 2This is one of the long-term effects of smoking on the voice.
 Singing requires stronger muscles of the vocal cords so that breathing is managed accordingly when sound is being produced.
 However, the components in cigarettes, particularly nicotine, weaken the muscles of the vocal cords.
-Therefore, the quality of the sound being produced is affected eventually.Advertisement
+Therefore, the quality of the sound being produced is affected eventually.Inability to hold breath much longer.Advertisement

 Embarrassing Things that Can Occur While You Sing If You Are a Smoker